-- inform future proactive steps that the university will take; - 7.
-Providing targeted training for a group of students if, for example, the sexual misconduct created a hostile environment in a particular program, department or clinic.
-Bystander intervention and sexual misconduct prevention programs may be appropriate; and/or - 8.
-Issuing policy statements or taking other steps to communicate clearly that the university doesn't tolerate sexual misconduct and will respond to any incidents and to any individual who reports such incidents.
+Conducting, in conjunction with University leaders, a University climate check to assess the effectiveness of efforts to ensure that the University is free from sexual misconduct, and using that information to inform future proactive steps that the University will take; Providing targeted training for a group of students if, for example, the sexual misconduct created a hostile environment in a particular program, department or clinic.
+Bystander intervention and sexual misconduct prevention programs may be appropriate; and/or

+Issuing policy statements or taking other steps to communicate clearly that the University doesn't tolerate sexual misconduct and will respond to any incidents and to any individual who reports such incidents.